hyraxbio/simulated-data/README.md

 Example input can be found in the ```data``` folder.

-Uses the EvolveAGene4 evolution simulator, the ART sequence simulator and the sierra HIV drug resistance database.
+Uses the ART sequence simulator and the sierra HIV drug resistance database.

 ## Install